Maroua: History

 The city was occupied by the Guiziga in the 17th century and the Mofu in the 18th century.

 The Maroua Declaration, a maritime boundary agreement between Nigeria and Cameroon, was signed in Maroua on 1 June 1975.

 Economy

-Embroidery, leather goods, jewelry, pottery are important economic activities in the city.
+Embroidery, leather goods, jewelry, pottery are the important economic activities in the city of Maroua.

-Transports
+Transport

 The city also has the Maroua Salak Airport.

 Education

 The University of Maroua is based in the city.

 Places of worship

 Among the places of worship, they are predominantly Muslim mosques.
 There are also Christian churches and temples : Roman Catholic Diocese of Maroua–Mokolo (Catholic Church), Evangelical Church of Cameroon (World Communion of Reformed Churches), Presbyterian Church in Cameroon (World Communion of Reformed Churches), Cameroon Baptist Convention (Baptist World Alliance), Full Gospel Mission Cameroon (Assemblies of God).

 Climate

 The climate is Sahelian, being hot and dry for most of the year.